How to keep your chickens warm and alive during cold winter!

 The Question of Vaseline or Oil – Does it Work?

 Installing wide perches will let the birds sit on their feet to keep them warm.
-I used 2x2s for my coop, closet dowels also work as do 2x4s turned on their sides.
+I used 2x2s for my coop, closet dowels also work as do 2x4s.

 If Additional Heat is a Must